I’m always looking for painless ways to stash money.

 The $5 Bill Savings Plan helps me save about $25 a month.
 I always look on the ground in parking lots for spare change (found two pennies yesterday!) and collect coins in a jar to take to the credit union.

 Monthly automated savings helps.
-An inconvenient savings account lessens temptation.
+An inconvenient savings account (at a bank or credit union across town, for instance) lessens temptation.

 But the biggest change to our finances came when I started doing one simple little trick: Rounding.

 I recall loving the rounding exercises in elementary school math.
 After weeks of painstakingly doing long subtraction, 11.82 was suddenly 12!
 6.94 was now 7!
 And 12 minus 7 was 5, give or take a few pennies — so simple.

 You may recall my interview with Steve and Jan Berger, a couple I admire for their joyful, thoughtful style of managing money

 At the heart of their enviable lifestyle is the same deceptively simple money trick: rounding up expenditures, rounding down deposits.

 Over the course of a year, these hundreds of transactions begin to add up to real savings

 It requires a mental shift, but you may find that rounding will help you build a money cushion that can be invested, used for an emergency savings account, or spent in a significant way that supports your goals.

 There’s an App for That

 You can easily use the rounding method to manually make adjustments in your checkbook balance.
 Alternately, you can make it automatic and watch your savings grow.